 The partnership culminates a multiyear effort to reduce the use of conventional disposable plastics across the Aquarium’s operations.
 Working with on-site partners Sodexo, the Classic Catering People, Pepsi and others, the Aquarium has already eliminated all disposable water bottles, ended the use of plastic bags in the gift shops, as well as all single-use plastics at catering events.

 “There’s no better opportunity to reach people than when they’re relaxing for a meal at a place as inspiring as the National Aquarium,” added Martinez.
 “They’re looking at a cup or plate and realizing that it doesn’t have to go to a landfill.
 That’s a wonderful feeling to be part of the solution.”

-Sulpac is already garnering considerable attention from key industry players.
-Finnish cosmetics label Niki Newd has adopted Sulpac’s packaging and the startup has recently entered into partnerships with Lumene and Berner.
+Sulapac is already garnering considerable attention from key industry players.
+Finnish cosmetics label Niki Newd has adopted Sulapac’s packaging and the startup has recently entered into partnerships with Lumene and Berner.